6 Dimensions of Data Quality, Examples, and Measurement

 • a.
 Format Conformity

 The order date below is expected to follow ‘MM/DD/YYYY’ format.
-For humans, the data in the table looks correct but for the computer data format changes will cause chaos.
+While the data may appear correct to humans, any changes in the data format can cause chaos for computers.

-2. The Joe record has date in correct format ‘MM/DD/YYYY’
+2. Joe’s record has date in correct ‘MM/DD/YYYY’ format.

-Data Format conformity issues can be usually identified with the help of regular expressions.
+Data Format conformity issues can typically be identified using regular expressions.

 Data-Format-Conformity-Issue-iCEDQ